RotorHazard/RotorHazard/doc/Software Setup.md

 <a id="otheros"></a>
 ## Other Operating Systems

 The RotorHazard server may be run on any computer with an operating system that supports Python.
 In these alternate configurations, one or more hardware nodes may be connected via USB -- see [doc/USB Nodes.md](USB%20Nodes.md) for more information.
 The server may also be run using simulated (mock) nodes.
+(See also the [doc/Windows Run Script.md](Windows%20Run%20Script.md) documentation.)

 **To install the RotorHazard server on these systems:**